WHAT IS THIS?

 Transferring your personal data in a structured data file

-61. Where we rely on your consent as the legal basis for processing your personal data or need to process it in connection with your contract, as set out under How we use your personal data, you may ask us to provide you with a copy of that data in a structured data file.
+61. Where we rely on your consent as the lawful basis for processing your personal data or need to process it in connection with your contract, as set out under How we use your personal data, you may ask us to provide you with a copy of that data in a structured data file.
 We will provide this to you electronically in a structured, commonly used and machine-readable form, such as a CSV file.

 62. You can ask us to send your personal data directly to another service provider, and we will do so if this is technically possible.
-We may not provide you with a copy of your personal data if this concerns other individuals or we have another lawful reason to withhold that data.
+We may not be able to provide you with a copy of your personal data if this concerns other individuals or we have another lawful reason to withhold that data.

 How we protect your personal data